 Consumer spending made up a whopping 70 percent of the United States economy and GDP was forecasted to drop by as much as 38 percent in Q2 of 2020 as demand for consumer products and business services crashed tremendously because of the global effects of COVID-19.

-The current pandemic strikes similar comparison to the previous economic crisis where approximately 1.8 million small businesses were thrown on the doors of insolvency with more liabilities than assets during the period between December 2008 and December 2010.
+The current pandemic strikes a similar comparison to the previous economic crisis where approximately 1.8 million small businesses were thrown on the doors of insolvency with more liabilities than assets during the period between December 2008 and December 2010.
 In a report, the JP Morgan Chase Institute while analyzing nearly 600,000 small businesses concluded that the average small business today has about 27 days of operating cash reserves.
-The effects of pandemic on retailers is quite evident across the globe.
+The effects of a pandemic on retailers is quite evident across the globe.

 Safe and healthful working conditions for working people are assured by the Occupational Safety and Health Act of 1970 (OSHA).
 OSHA authorizes enforcement of the standards that have been developed under the Act.
 It makes it necessary for businesses to offer each employee with a workplace that is free from recognized hazards that are possible of causing serious physical harm or even death.

 Presently, a majority of businesses don’t have a solution in place to let their staff operate without human proximity.
 For instance, businesses in the manufacturing sector would be heavily vulnerable as most factory floors were not designed with efficient social distancing measures in mind.

 Let us now shift our focus on how businesses can survive the global pandemic.